jenniferfell/angular/docs/TRIAGE_AND_LABELS.md

-# Triage Process and GitHub Labels for Angular
+# Triage process and GitHub labels for Angular

-This document describes how the Angular team uses labels and milestones to triage issues on github.
+This document describes how the Angular team uses labels and milestones to triage issues on GitHub.

+Triage is performed in two stages:

-The basic idea of the process is that caretaker only assigns a component (`comp: *`) label.
+1. The caretaker assigns a component (`comp: *`) label, which indicates the general area mentioned in the issue.
-The owner of the component is then responsible for the secondary / component-level triage.
+1. The owner of the component is then responsible for the secondary / component-level triage.
+The component owners assigns `type: *`, `frequency: *`, and `severity: *` labels as appropriate.

-## Label Types
+## Label types

 ### Components

-The caretaker should be able to determine which component the issue belongs to.
+The caretaker should be able to determine the component to which the issue belongs.
-The components have a clear piece of source code associated with it within the `/packages/` folder of this repo.
+Each component has a clear piece of source code associated with it within the `/packages/` folder of this repo.

 * `comp: docs-infra` - the angular.io application
 * `comp: animations`